HomeGuidesAPI ReferenceChangelog

 }

-The above shows a successful call response.
-In this case, the result type is LoadServingEntity and there are two results.
-Note that the results are always an array even if you only requested one object.
+The example above shows a successful call response.
+The result type is LoadServingEntity with two results.
+Note that results are always returned as an array, even when requesting a single object.

 NameTypeDescription

-countIntegerTotal count of records that match your request.
-Because of pagination, this is not necessarily the number of records in the response
+countIntegerTotal count of records matching your request.
+Due to pagination, this may not equal the number of records in the response

-resultsObject[]This contains the actual results, i.e. the object or objects that you requested.
+resultsObject[]Contains the actual results—the object or objects you requested

-The count property tells you how many items matched the search criteria of your request.
-Note that we currently limit the count property to a maximum of 100,000.
-You should interpret a count of 100,000 as "100,000 or more".
-Use the count property in conjunction with Pagination Request parameters.
+The count property indicates how many items matched your request's search criteria.
+We currently limit the count property to a maximum of 100,000.
+Interpret a count of 100,000 as "100,000 or more."
+Use the count property with Pagination Request parameters.

 Response Payload Changes

-From time to time, we may add to the set of fields that are returned from a particular endpoint in the API.
-In general, these new fields will only appear if you specify that the API should return the extended set of fields.
-However, API clients should always be prepared to handle (i.e. ignore) any new object properties that they do not recognize.
+We may occasionally add new fields to the set returned from a particular API endpoint.
+Generally, these new fields will only appear when you specify that the API should return the extended field set.
+However, API clients should always be prepared to handle (ignore) any new object properties they don't recognize.

 Errors

-Errors are communicated to the client in the payload of the response.
+Errors are communicated to the client in the response payload.

 Errors in the Response Payload

-The standard response payload can contain errors.
-This will give more finely-grained details about what specifically caused the error or errors, which should allow you to respond appropriately.
-This might include displaying validation messages to your users or changing the request at runtime.
+The standard response payload can contain errors, providing detailed information about what specifically caused the problem.
+This allows you to respond appropriately, such as displaying validation messages to users or modifying the request at runtime.

 {